modlix-india/nocode-ui/ui-app/aicontext/08-functions-and-actions.md

-# Functions and Actions
+# UIEngine Functions Reference

 ## Overview

-The nocode UI system includes built-in functions (actions) that can be executed in event functions.
-These functions are part of the `UIEngine` namespace and are executed via KIRun runtime.
+UIEngine functions are built-in actions that can be executed in event functions.
+They handle navigation, data operations, store management, authentication, and UI interactions.
+All functions are in the `UIEngine` namespace.

 ## Function Repository